-- 104. Sections 8.5.3.3 and 8.5.3.6, are hereby amended by deleting the phrase "Ministry of Culture" and replacing it with "Ministry of Heritage, Sport, Tourism and Culture Industries". - 105.
+- 108. Sections 8.5.3.3 and 8.5.3.6, are hereby amended by deleting the phrase "Ministry of Culture" and replacing it with "Ministry Tourism, Culture and Sport" (3 occurrences). - 109.
 Section 8.5.3.4, Heritage Conservation, is hereby amended by deleting in it entirety and replacing with the following: - "8.5.3.4 Areas of archaeological potential are determined through the use of screening criteria established by the Ministry of Tourism, Culture and Sport.
 Areas of archaeological potential are areas of a property that could contain archaeological resources.
-Development involving lands which demonstrate any of the following screening criteria shall be assessed by a qualified professional for archaeological resources:
+Development involving lands which demonstrate any of the following screening criteria shall be assessed by a qualified professional for archaeological resources: - The presence of known archaeological sites within 300 metres of the property; - The presence of a water source (primary, secondary, ancient) within 300 metres of the property; - The presence of a known burial site or cemetery adjacent to the property (or project area); - Elevated topography (knolls, drumlins, eskers, plateaus, etc); - Pockets of sandy soil in a clay or rocky area; - Unusual land formations (mounds, caverns, waterfalls etc); - Proximity to a resource-rich area (concentrations of animal, vegetable or mineral resources); - Evidence of early Euro-Canadian (non-Aboriginal) settlement (e.g., monuments, cemeteries) within 300 metres of the property; - Proximity to historic transportation routes (e.g., road, rail, portage); - The property is designated under the Ontario Heritage Act;

-- The presence of known archaeological sites within 300 metres of the property; - The presence of a water source (primary, secondary, ancient) within 300 metres of the property; - The presence of a known burial site or cemetery adjacent to the property (or project area); - Elevated topography (knolls, drumlins, eskers, plateaus, etc); - Pockets of sandy soil in a clay or rocky area; - Unusual land formations (mounds, caverns, waterfalls etc); - Proximity to a resource-rich area (concentrations of animal, vegetable or mineral resources); - Evidence of early Euro-Canadian (non-Aboriginal) settlement (e.g., monuments, cemeteries) within 300 metres of the property; - Proximity to historic transportation routes (e.g., road, rail, portage); - The property is designated under the Ontario Heritage Act; - Local knowledge of archaeological sites on the property or of the property's heritage value." - 106.
-Section 8.5.3.6, Heritage Conservation, is hereby amended by deleting the phrase "Ministry of Consumer" and replacing it with "Ministry of Government and Consumer Services". - 107.
-Section 8.5.3, Heritage Conservation, is hereby amended with the addition of the following new subsection: - "8.5.3.13 The Algonquins of Ontario shall be consulted and provided an opportunity to provide input on all Archaeological Assessments related to proposed developments where areas of Algonquin Interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified.
-In addition, the Algonquins of Ontario shall be notified by the proponent and / or the Township should any burial sites or human remains be discovered which are considered to be of potential aboriginal origin."
+- Local knowledge of archaeological sites on the property or of the property's heritage value." - 110.
+Section 8.5.3.6, Heritage Conservation, is hereby amended by deleting the phrase "Ministry of Consumer and Businesses Services (MCBS)". - 111.
+Section 8.5.3, Heritage Conservation, is hereby amended with the addition of the following new subsection: - "8.5.3.13 The Algonquins of Ontario and/or identified First Nations shall be consulted and provided an opportunity to provide input on all Archaeological Assessments related to proposed developments where areas of Indigenous Interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified.
+In addition, the Algonquins of Ontario and/or identified First Nations shall be notified by the proponent and / or the Township should any burial sites or human remains be discovered which are considered to be of potential aboriginal origin."